 II.
-TIME LIMITS:
+STATUTE LIMITS:

-- The statute of limitations period for requesting a grievance hearing under this policy is one hundred twenty (120) calendar days after the occurrence of the incident giving rise to the grievance; or one hundred twenty (120) calendar days after the student learns, or should have learned, that the student has a basis for filing a grievance. - Pursuing an informal remedy for a grievance does not relieve the grievant of the responsibility of requesting a grievance hearing within one hundred twenty (120) calendar days of the incident giving rise to the grievance. - 3.
-Appeal of the time limits, based upon documented extenuating circumstances, as defined in Board Policy, must be made to the Grievance Officer.
+- A. The statute of limitations period for requesting a grievance hearing under this policy is one hundred twenty (120) days after the occurrence of the incident giving rise to the grievance; or one hundred twenty (120) days after the student learns, or should have learned, that the student has a basis for filing a grievance.
+(For definition of "days" see, 5532.I.B, above.) - B. Pursuing an informal remedy for a grievance does not relieve the grievant of the responsibility of requesting a grievance hearing within one hundred twenty (120) days of the incident giving rise to the grievance. - C. Appeal of the time limits must be made to the grievance officer, and shall be based upon documented extenuating circumstances.
+(Documentation of extenuating circumstances may include, but are not limited to, verifiable medical records, accident reports, court records, military records, and letters from lawyers, doctors, employers, etc. To clarify that which constitutes a documented extenuating circumstance, contact the designated grievance officer.